Write Yourself In

 Dozens of seniors each summer and fall write their college essays at Writopia.
 Almost all of our college essay students win admittance to their top choice schools.
-We are thrilled to report that In 2011 and 2012 alone, our college essay students have won admittance to: Harvard, Yale, Brown, Princeton, Stanford, Williams, University of Chicago, Hampshire, UT Austin, University of Virginia, Suny Binghamton, and many more.
+We are thrilled to report that In recent years, our college essay students have won admittance to: Harvard, Yale, Brown, Princeton, Stanford, Williams, University of Chicago, Hampshire, UT Austin, University of Virginia, Suny Binghamton, and many more.

 What We Do:

 We help juniors and seniors identify unique and meaningful personal stories, and we give them the space and guidance to tell those stories in their own authentic voices.
 We will not write essays for students.
 Instead, we help students find their voices, give them the confidence to use them, and ultimately provide guidance on structure and editing.
 Each and every word is the student's own.
 At Writopia Lab, we witness the power of authentic young voices every day.
 Your child will not only leave the program with one to three college essays, but with a new confidence in his or her own writing.

 Please see the following pages for pricing and scholarship information:

 Executive Director, Instructor

 Rebecca founded Writopia Lab in April 2007, currently directs the national organization, and teaches writing workshops in NYC and at special events throughout the country.
 Rebecca has won multiple teaching awards including the 2008, 2009, and 2011 National Gold Apple Teacher Award for "submitting the most outstanding group of submissions on the national level" to the Scholastic Art & Writing event.
 She lectures at schools, events, and parents' organizations on a variety of topics including "How to Inspire the Writer Within Your Child," "Writing for High School and College Admittance," and on "Identifying and Participating in Positive Competitions."